rknightuk/guidetobricklink/guides/02-wanted-lists.md

 On the form, choose a colour (if you didn't choose one on the information page), the wanted list you want to add it to, add a quantity, any remarks you want to add, and then press <kbd>Add Item</kbd>.

-From this form, you can check the <kbd>Notify Me by Email</kbd> checkbox, in conjuction with the two checkboxes above, to receive an email when that part becomes available in any store.
+From this form, you can check the <kbd>Notify Me by Email</kbd> checkbox, in conjunction with the two checkboxes above, to receive an email when that part becomes available in any store.

 <div class="alert alert-warning">
 This form is also available by going to <a class="alert-link" href="http://www.bricklink.com/wantedAdd.asp">Wanted > Add Item</a> and choosing a category.
 However, I have found this method much more tedious than using the search.